Taffy Howard

-Taffy D. Howard (née Chewning) is an American politician who formerly served from 2017 to 2023 as a member of the South Dakota House of Representatives from the 33rd district as a Republican.
+Taffy D. Howard (née Chewning) is an American politician who has served in the South Dakota Senate representing the 34th district as a Republican since 2025.
+She previously served in the South Dakota House of Representatives, representing the 33rd district from 2017 to 2023.
 She unsuccessfully ran for the U.S. House to represent South Dakota's at-large congressional district in 2022.

 Early life and education

 Howard was born in Decatur, Georgia.
 Raised in a military family, she moved to South Dakota as a teenager and graduated from Lincoln High School in Sioux Falls.
 She earned a Bachelor of Science degree in mathematics from the South Dakota State University.

 Career

 Howard served as an officer in the United States Air Force from 1990 to 1994.
 She was elected to the South Dakota House of Representatives in November 2016 and assumed office on January 10, 2017.
 Howard also serves as vice chair of the House Committee on Appropriations.

 Amid the COVID-19 pandemic in South Dakota, Howard announced her intention to introduce legislation that would prevent private businesses from making vaccination mandatory for employees.
 In 2022, Howard supported legislation that would make it legal for doctors to prescribe ivermectin to treat COVID-19.
 There was no evidence to indicate that the drug was effective in treating COVID and there was nothing that prohibited doctors from prescribing it.